jaredhoberock/future/README.md

 ### The executor is natively two-way.

-Natively two-way executors interoperate with futures, because they have either `then_execute` or `bulk_then_execute` functions, and these functions consume and produce futures.
+Natively two-way executors interoperate with futures, because their execution functions consume and produce futures.

 In Case 1., `predecessor_future.then(exec, f)` should call `execution::then_execute(exec, f, predecessor)`.
 The type of future returned by this function is given by `execution::executor_future_t`.